almasmith/mercer-library/challenge.md

       install, etc.)
     - How to run both apps concurrently.
     - Any design decisions or trade-offs.
-- Swagger/OpenAPI or Postman collection for API testing.
+- Swagger/OpenAPI collection for API testing.

 ## Evaluation Criteria